Subscribe on YouTube for the latest...

 Here's what I've got going on in the next few months - register to attend and add your voice to the mix!

-Book a Strategy Session and get your VO business together!
+Book time with Tom and get your VO business together!

-Tom Dheere is the VO Strategist, a voice over business & marketing coach and demo producer since 2011.
-He is also a voice actor with over 25 years of experience who has narrated just about every type of voiceover you can think of.
-When not voicing or talking about voicing, he produces the sci-fi comic book Agent 1.22.
+He's the VO Strategist, a voice over business & marketing coach and demo producer since 2011.
+Tom Dheere is also a voice actor with over 25 years of experience who has narrated just about every type of voiceover you can think of.
+When not voicing or talking about voicing, Tom produces the sci-fi comic book Agent 1.22.